HarshitJain-1908/RISC-V-Simulator-for-5-stage-CPU/README.txt

 This was a group project in the Computer Architecture course offered in IIIT Delhi.
 The group project consist of 4 members.
 The detailed description can be found in the document titled 'Computer Architecture Projects Description'.
-We have implemented 'Project4 - Cycle accurate simulator for 5-stage CPU'.
+We have implemented 'Project4 - Cycle accurate simulator for 5-stage CPU' in Python.

 Steps to run the Simulator:-
 1. Download all the files.
 (Test file is in 'test_binary.txt')